 As of today, we’ve been married for 26 years.
-Last year in India, we celebrated our 25th but now, that seems like so long ago.
-We are blessed to have this amazing union, two people of polar opposites, that somehow meet in the middle to find love, companionship, friendship, and harmony.
-Who knew we’d be able to travel the world together for over eight years and find so much joy in our everyday lives, regardless of where we may be at any given time?
+Last year in India, we celebrated our 25th, but now, that seems so long ago.
+We are blessed to have this great union, two people of opposites that somehow meet in the middle to find love, companionship, friendship, and harmony.
+Who knew we’d be able to travel the world together for over eight years and see so much joy in our everyday lives, regardless of where we may be at any given time?

 Last night, we headed to Jabula Lodge & Restaurant for our anniversary dinner, dining outside on the veranda and enjoying, as usual, a fine meal.
 It’s often surprising to us how affordable it is to dine out in Marloth Park.
-This week we dined at Jabula twice, on Thursday with Linda and Ken, and again last night.
+We dined at Jabula twice this week, on Thursday with Linda and Ken, and again last night.

 The cost for each evening was approximately US $40, ZAR $615, which included taxes, tips, cocktails for Tom, and a bottle of my favorite Four Cousins Skinny Red Wine which I drank from on both occasions, with another glass or two left in the bottle that we brought home last night.
 There is nowhere in the world we’ve been able to enjoy such good food at such reasonable prices.

 When we lived in Minnesota, shopping for groceries in 2012, we spent an average of US $225, ZAR 3457 per week.
-Dining out, typically was US $100, ZAR 1536 and thus we didn’t go out to eat in the US as readily as we do here.
-As we’ve always said, it’s good for our budget to be living in South Africa, let alone all the other wonderful reasons.
+Dining out typically was US $100, ZAR 1536, and thus we didn’t go out to eat in the US as readily as we do here.
+As we’ve always said, it’s good for our budget to be living in South Africa, let alone all the other beautiful reasons.

-As you can see from today’s photos, we were thrilled to finally see zebras in the garden.
+As you can see from today’s photos, we were thrilled to see zebras in the garden finally.
 It was funny how it happened.
 One of the four zebras snuck up from the side of the house and peered out at us on the veranda, checking out the situation.
 Moments later, the four of them were busy munching on pellets, rarely taking a second to look up.

-Today, it is very hot and humid.
+Today, it is sweltering and humid.
 It’s so much so that I decided to stay inside in the bedroom to cool off for a bit while I finish today’s post.

 We hope you’ve been having a good weekend.
 We certainly have enjoyed this four-day run of social activities with our special friends in Marloth Park.
 We never tire of the people or the wildlife and can’t imagine, we ever will.